What is diabetic retinopathy?

 - Tonometry.
 This test measures the pressure inside the eye, which is called intraocular pressure (IOP).
 It is used to help detect glaucoma.
 Diabetes can increase your risk of glaucoma.

 Your doctor may also do a test called an optical coherence tomography (OCT) to check for fluid in your retina.
 Sometimes a fluorescein angiogram is done to check for and locate leaking blood vessels in the retina, especially if you have symptoms, such as blurred or distorted vision, that suggest damage to or swelling of the retina.

 Fundus photography can track changes in the eye over time in people who have diabetic retinopathy and especially in those who have been treated for it.
 Fundus photography produces accurate pictures of the back of the eye (the fundus).
 An eye doctor can compare photographs taken at different times to watch the progression of the disease and find out how well treatment is working.
 But the photos do not take the place of a full eye examination.

 Early detection and treatment of diabetic retinopathy can help prevent vision loss.
-For people in whom diabetic retinopathy has not been diagnosed, the Canadian Diabetes Association recommends that screening be done based on the following guidelines:
+For people in whom diabetic retinopathy has not been diagnosed, Diabetes Canada recommends that screening be done based on the following guidelines:

 - If you are diagnosed with retinopathy, you may need frequent eye examinations.

 - Women who have type 1 or type 2 diabetes and who are planning to get pregnant should have an examination before getting pregnant, during the first 3 months (first trimester) of pregnancy, and within the first year after the baby is born.
 The eye doctor can decide whether you need further screening for retinopathy during pregnancy based on the results of the first-trimester examination.footnote 2